New-from-old full dualities via axiomatisation: Motivating example

 which has played a seminal role as an example in the theory of natural dualities.

-We use the four compatible partial operations on $\ThB$ shown in Figure~\ref{fig:fgh}: the two total operations $f$ and $g$, and the two proper partial operations $\sigma$ and $h$.
-The alter ego $\ThT := \langle \{0,a,1\}; f,g,\T\rangle$ dualises~$\ThB$, and can be obtained from Priestley duality using general `duality transfer' techniques~\cite{D:siena}.
+We use the four compatible partial operations on $\ThB$ shown in Figure~\ref{fig:fgh}: the two unary operations $f$ and $g$, and the two binary partial operations $\sigma$ and $h$.
+The alter ego $\ThT := \langle \{0,a,1\}; f,g,\T\rangle$ dualises~$\ThB$, and can be obtained from Priestley duality using general `duality transfer' techniques (Davey~\cite{D:siena}).
 The alter ego

-strongly dualises~$\ThB$, and can be obtained from Priestley duality using general `strong duality transfer' techniques~\cite{DH:aids}.
+strongly dualises~$\ThB$, and can be obtained from Priestley duality using general `strong duality transfer' techniques (Davey and Haviar~\cite{DH:aids}).
 Note that, since $\ThT_\sigma$ strongly dualises $\ThB$ at the finite level, it must be equivalent to the top alter ego of~$\ThB$; see Facts~\ref{fac:galois}(4).

 The first example of a finite-level full but not strong duality (given by Davey, Haviar and Willard~\cite{DHW:?}) was based on the alter ego

 This alter ego was not found using general techniques.
 Later in this paper, we shall give a general `full duality transfer' technique that will allow us to obtain this alter ego in a natural way from~$\ThT_\sigma$; see Example~\ref{ex:three}.